YPares/arpligner/README.md

 - Non-note events incoming on the chord channel (CCs, etc) will just pass through (and stay on channel 16).
 - As it is working with potentially live MIDI data, Arpligner cannot do things like "resetting the pattern when the chord changes", so it's up to you to keep your chord and pattern clips in sync (or interestingly out-of-sync).
 E.g. for a regular arp "emulation", just make your chord clip have a length that is a multiple of that of your pattern clip, so you'll repeat the same pattern several times over different chords.
 - Besides pre-writing chord progressions or playing them live, you can use plugins like [Scaler 2](https://www.pluginboutique.com/products/6439) which speed up the process of writing chord progressions, and which can output their chords as MIDI and sync with the host's tempo & transport.
+- When **no note** is playing on the chord channel, you have a few options (controllable via a "When no chord notes" param exposed to the host, and also settable in the "params" tab of Protoplug's GUI). **DO NOT** change this parameter while notes are being played, else it will result in stuck notes.
+Stop the transport and stop playing first.
+Options are:
+    - "Use default chord": uses a C7 chord (though you can change that default chord at the top of the script).
+This is the default behaviour
+    - "Silence": play nothing
+    - "Passthrough": just use the pattern "notes" directly, as if they were real notes

 ### Current limitations

-- When **no note** is playing on the chord channel, notes on pattern channels will stay as they are (this results in... interesting chromaticisms).
-I plan on making this behaviour configurable, via a parameter exposed by the script to the host.
 - Note-off events are tricky to handle right, and the plugin's internal state will be fully refreshed every time it's reloaded, so if that happens it may lose track of some notes.
 If you ever get stuck notes, stop all MIDI data coming to Arpligner, open Protoplug's GUI and re-click on "Compile" to reset the script (or just disabling/re-enabling the Protoplug plugin might work, depending on your DAW).

 Video demo/tutorials to come...